 WHERE CAN I FIND A COMPLETE UNIT OF WORK ON HOW TO WRITE PERSUASIVE ESSAYS?

 We pride ourselves on being the web’s best resource for teaching students and teachers how to write a persuasive text.
 We value the fact you have taken the time to read our comprehensive guides to understand the fundamentals of writing skills.

 We also understand some of you just don’t have the luxury of time or the resources to create engaging resources exactly when you need them.

 If you are time-poor and looking for an in-depth solution that encompasses all of the concepts outlined in this article, I strongly recommend looking at the “Writing to Persuade and Influence Unit.”

-Working in partnership alongside Innovative Teaching Ideas, we confidently recommend this resource as an all-in-one solution to teach how to write persuasively.
+Working in partnership with Innovative Teaching Ideas, we confidently recommend this resource as an all-in-one solution to teach how to write persuasively.

 This unit will find over 140 pages of engaging and innovative teaching ideas.